Webinar Popup Cancel button

 FedEx is another memorable logo.

 Like Apple and Google, it’s also one of those brands which have been around for a long time.
-However, the logo of the company is way cleverer than it looks because of its use of negative space.
+However, the popular logo is way cleverer than it looks because of its use of negative space.

 In 1973, a simple blue wordmark on a patterned blue background became the first FedEx logo.
 The typeface and colors have evolved.
 However, the business unveiled the logo we are familiar with in 1994, which features the iconic white arrow visible between the second E and the X.